Insights in your inbox

 August 10, 2021

-The good, the bad, and the out of business.
+The good, the bad, and the out-of-business.

 The pandemic has shed light on existing issues and magnified what was not working before.
 Some companies were forced to downsize and face the additional challenge of delegating the excess work to the remaining team while still maintaining an exceptional customer experience.
 Others were forced to close their doors altogether.
 Unless you are both mentally and financially prepared to change, pivot, and respond, pandemics, economic downturns, and any other natural disaster can and will take you out of the market.
+This means that leaders must constantly be on the lookout for potential challenges and disruptions, both internally and externally.
+They must have contingency plans in place and be able to adapt quickly in order to survive.

 Flip the script.

 The negative perception companies once had about remote workforces is now no longer optional.
 Those businesses that have successfully pivoted to remote working environments are implementing workflows and innovative technology to support their teams and hiring people from all over the country and the world.
+This not only opens up new talent pools but also promotes diversity and inclusivity in the workplace.
+As leaders, we must recognize the benefits and opportunities that come with this shift and continue to embrace remote work even after the pandemic ends.

-There is a glass half full view during such an unpredictable time.
+There is a glass-half-full view during such an unpredictable time.
 The companies that moved to a remote environment afforded both themselves and their team a commute-free workday, which can have benefits.
 For some, this eliminates commuting 3+ hours a day, and they are now able to spend more time with their families.
 Now, there’s a space where people can perform and think at a higher, more efficient level.

 Now what?

 This is the period where your leadership is being tested.
 You must ask yourself, how clear is your communication?
 Do you leave room for uncertainty?
 A strong leader possesses the ability to effectively communicate and make sound decisions for the betterment of the company, which can determine if the business sinks or swim.
 While the job market, employee, and customer loyalty have all shifted to a free-market structure, there is no better time than the present for exceptional leadership.
 What is needed from you is a plan and a clear, consistent way of communicating that plan.
+This will provide stability and direction for your team during uncertain times.

 Next, know your position in the market.
 Is it time for you to pivot your business, take your brand in a new direction, or expand your product offering?
 I would encourage you to continually plan to evolve your brand.
 Ensure you have an up-to-date competitor analysis and stay ahead of the competitive curve.
 I would not encourage you to begin planning to expand your brand because of a crisis.